Gi-PerSS/tif2webp/README.markdown

 ### Output

-- Converted WebP files are saved in a new directory with the suffix `_webp`.
+- Converted WebP files are saved in a new directory.
+If the `-o` option is used, this directory is created inside the specified output root directory with the same name as the source directory.
+Otherwise, it is created next to the source directory with the suffix `_webp`.
 - A log file `tiff2webp.log` is created to record the conversion process.
 - A summary report is displayed upon completion, including total files processed, time taken, average compression ratio, and space saved.